Professor of Environmental Health Engineering, Missouri S&T

 Views my own

-Professor of Environmental Health Engineering+Nursing | Author, The Vanishing Point | Advancing V-shaped Professionals for Public and Planetary Health | Environmental Biotechnology | Humanitarian Technology | Science Diplomacy | Nurse+Engineer | PE, DLAAS, FAAN, FNAP
+Professor of Environmental Health Engineering+Nursing | Pursuing The Vanishing Point - where technology meets caring | Advancing V-shaped professionals for public & planetary health | Environmental Biotechnology | Humanitarian Technology | Science Diplomacy | Nurse+Engineer | Science Diplomat | Ethical Stewardship | PhD, PE, FCIEH, FAAN

 As a Professor of both Engineering and Nursing, I lead the transition towards V-shaped professionalism where two or more disciplines pursue a deep scientific question or solve a pressing societal need.
 The framework leverages Benner’s I-shaped theory of novice to expert, transcends the T-shaped approach of InterProfessional Education (IPE), and introduces a Boyer pivot to advance pioneers, translators, and guides.